alba-lang/lang-spec/sphinx/source/lang-elems/pattern-match.rst

 Definition of *canonical form*:
-    A pattern match expression is in canonical form if there are no two subsequent clauses with a focal pattern.
+    A pattern match expression is in canonical form if there are no two subsequent clauses with a focal pattern where the pattern are out of order or overlapping.

 Transformation into *canonical form*:
-    Search for a focal pattern in two subsequent clauses and do a reordering or a case splitting until no more focal pattern in subsequent clauses can be found.
+    Search for a focal pattern in two subsequent clauses and do a reordering or a case splitting until no more focal pattern which are out of order or overlapping can be found in subsequent clauses.

 It remains to be shown that the algorithm terminates.